 This dog is as white as snow.

 Choose a work of art you are drawn to.
-Think of two adjectives that come to mind when you first look at it.
-The adjectives can relate to the entire work or a detail.
+Using the entire work or a detail, compare the object you've chosen with another noun.
 Remember, your simile must make a comparison of two things.